dim2r/tcp_tee/README.md

 cmake --build .
 ```

-If you face strange linkage errors then check if conan ABI is c++11
+If you face strange linkage errors then check if conan ABI is c++11.
+You should get the following output:
 ```
 $ grep compiler.libcxx ~/.conan/profiles/default
 compiler.libcxx=libstdc++11